dreamgrove/dreamgrove/content/balance/SL-FAQ/Main.md

 Venthyr: Crit,
 Necrolord: Versatility

-Extremely strong effect when paired with someone who benefits a lot from crit or stats in general (who may that be).
-Has the potential to make Kyrian viable in a simp meta.
+Extremely strong effect when paired with someone who benefits a lot from mastery or stats in general (who may that be).
+Has the potential to make Kyrian viable in a simp meta but does not fix the glaring problems Kyrian has as a whole.

 **Night Fae:**
 **{{< spell 354118 "Celestial Spirits" >}}: Halves the cooldown and spells cast by Convoke (to 1min CD and 8 spells cast) and increases the chance of a Full Moon:**

-We have no information on how exactly it decides on the spells and how high the Full Moon chance is so it is impossible to say how strong it will be.
+This legendary has received NO tuning so this will not be the final iteration.
+As it stands it gives 16 Niya mastery stacks and uses a deck of cards system which makes Convoke always cast 1 Full Moon in 2 Convoke casts.
+It also slightly more than halves the Starsurges and Wrath casts.
+Due to the mastery stacks it's a very strong contender but again this may not be intentional so before doing anything more detailed we will be waiting until it receives some tuning.

 **Necrolord:
 ~~Wrathful~~ ~~Locust~~{{< spell 354123 "Unbridled Swarm" >}}: Adaptive Swarm has a 60% chance to split into 2 Swarms when it expires on a target:**